Future PropTech Miami - Join Future Proptech Miami, May 26' -

 Will you buy a car just because it's convenient for your daily transportation?
 Will you overlook the areas like - if it is a family car, if the vehicle is enabled for traffic-assistance, or if the car merges with Google map or if the car fits for SUVs.

-Similarly, every client has a different niche when visiting a housing model unit.
+Similarly, every client has a different niche when buying a housing unit.
 Some prefer a home that fits for a countryside ambience.
-Meanwhile, some prefer a home with smart technology integration.Â
+Meanwhile, some prefer a home with smart technology integration.

-Hence, you must design a housing model unit based on people coming from different demographic ranges.
-Note that, showing prospective tenants a space that they can believe as their own is the main objective.Â
+Hence, you must design your housing model units based on people coming from different demographic ranges.
+Note that, showing prospective tenants a space that they can believe as their own is the main objective.

 Keeping that in mind, understanding the features preferred by various groups of individuals is your priority.
 However, you cannot simply change everything and fill the space with modern amenities.